-Someone said, ‘A mother’s treasure is her daughter.’
-That’s true.
-However, we have an addition to it — ‘While a mother’s treasure is her daughter, a daughter’s sunshine is her mother.’
+Several people have described a mother-daughter relationship in different ways.
+Some say, ‘A mother’s treasure is her daughter.’
+And others say, ‘While a mother’s treasure is her daughter, a daughter’s sunshine is her mother.’

 Why Is A Mother-Daughter Relationship So Important?